Zeioth/none-ls-autoload.nvim/README.md

 # [none-ls-autoload](https://github.com/Zeioth/none-ls-autoload.nvim)
-Minimalistic alternative for the plugin `mason-null-ls` with support for external sources.
+Minimalistic alternative for the plugin `mason-null-ls` with support for none-ls external sources.

 ## Table of contents